 Architects are known for nerding out on the tiniest details that make products special or clever, and Kagner and Elliott are no different.
 They came across the products they’re selling in the course of specifying items for their architectural projects — they recently worked on the Newlab co-working space in the Brooklyn Navy Yard, dorms for Bard College’s Berlin outpost, and their own very stylish home in Bed-Stuy — and through word of mouth.
 The Kaymet trays and Riess dustpans, which they found while sourcing styling objects for the Bard dorms, will come to the shop in the near future.
 Most of the products Civilian Objects is launching with are heritage brands like Manufacture de Digoin, the oldest stoneware company in France’s Loire Valley, which briefly went out of business before new owners brought it back in 2015, and Reiss, an Austrian enamelware company that has been around since 1550.
 Kagner and Elliott are also collaborating with local craftspeople on special-edition items, like candlesticks by the potter Jessie Lazar, a broom by the sculptor Erin Rouse, a work coat by the Italian tailor Atelier Bomba, and an apron with the chef Kia Damon and the Manhattan chefware brand Tilit.

-Inspired by architect Dieter Rams’s philosophy of “Less but better,” Kagner and Elliott hope people who shop at Civilian Objects will cherish the usefulness and quiet details of their items as much as they do.
+Inspired by industrial designer Dieter Rams’s philosophy of “Less but better,” Kagner and Elliott hope people who shop at Civilian Objects will cherish the usefulness and quiet details of their items as much as they do.
 “We test things out on ourselves before we vouch for them,” Kagner says.
 “None of this stuff is cheap.
 We don’t expect people to buy many of these things, but we do expect people to use and care for them.”

 “During the pandemic, we were all at home, and all these life categories — what’s work, what’s for fun — overlapped.
 The overarching idea for us is that in the future, we’re just going to have to embrace how jumbled labor, recreation, and rest are at home.
 We thought, We’re going to have to take pleasure in that overlap as much as you can.
 So we divided the shop into these activity categories.
 “Rest” includes bath products, which we’re stocking from Forgo.
 It’s a consumer brand from the Swedish designers Form Us With Love that sells glass dispensers and dried soaps.
 The idea is that when you ship soaps and detergents, it’s mostly water, so you can just add water yourself.” —Nicko Elliott